A-to-Z Guide to Selling a House With Asbestos and How to Disclose It in 2026

 Appraisers will also note the possibility of asbestos being present in the property.

-How Should You Negotiate with the Buyer?
+How Should You Negotiate With the Buyer?

-Buyers may reasonably believe that the presence of any asbestos is bad or they may see it as an opportunity to get a better price.
+Potential buyers may reasonably believe that the presence of any asbestos is bad or they may see it as an opportunity to get a better price.
 Either way, you can expect them to ask for a credit or a reduction in the price because of the asbestos.

 The perception of the risk of asbestos in a home is sometimes worse than the immediate danger posed to the homeowner.
-The harmful effects of asbestos are real, but asbestos doesn’t reach people in a harmful way until it is disturbed.

 Some products that use asbestos are solid and, if left undisturbed, present little risk to the occupants of the home.
-Other materials, such as insulation, are more likely to become friable, or airborne.
+Other building materials, such as insulation, are more likely to become friable, or airborne.

-If the asbestos materials are minimal and solid, then the risk can be managed by the buyer which greatly reduces any real danger of exposure.
+If the asbestos materials are minimal and solid, then the risk can be managed by the buyer, which greatly reduces any real danger of exposure.
+These types of asbestos can often be neutralized by remediation instead of removal.

+Remediation costs less than removal and would not justify the same drop in price.
 During negotiations, you can legitimately point out if the asbestos in your home is in a less dangerous form to try and minimize the impact on your price.

 Where Can Asbestos Be Found in a Home?